 All dogs need a reasonable amount of time to adjust to a new home.
 Most dogs will cry in their kennels for a bit for the first couple of nights or weeks, but then they settle in just fine once they adjust to the new routine.

-A dog that is given little or no exercise, no mental stimulation and no time with a “pack” is going to be bored out of his mind.
+A dog that is given little or no exercise, no mental stimulation (training or puzzle toys) and no time with a “pack” is going to be bored out of his mind.

 How do I know if my dog has separation anxiety?

 In a past post, I outlined the symptoms of dog separation anxiety and the steps on how to help a dog with separation anxiety.
 Please check it out HERE.

 In this post, I want to focus on preventing separation anxiety.

 How do I prevent dog separation anxiety?

 A lot of small dogs develop separation anxiety because they are carried around all the time.
 They are literally treated like babies.